 United States District Court: Central District of California

-Tim has experience as both first and second chair and has taken cases to verdict in state and federal courts representing both plaintiffs and defendants.
+Drawn to the rigorous Practice Court program at Baylor, Tim developed the advocacy skills that allowed him to make his first court appearance less than one week after he was sworn into the bar—winning an evidentiary argument on a critical piece of evidence and resulted in a favorable verdict for his client.
+Since then, Tim has represented clients as first and second chair and has taken cases to verdict in state and federal courts representing both plaintiffs and defendants.
 His appellate experience reinforces that appeals are won or lost at the trial court and Tim takes to heart Professor Gerald Powell’s advice that a good trial lawyer is a good record-smith.
-Whether it is forum battles, dispositive motions, evidentiary disputes, or the jury charge, Tim works tirelessly to position cases to ensure successful outcomes at the trial court and to defend those successes on appeal.
+Whether it is forum battles, discovery disputes, dispositive motions, evidentiary issues, or the jury charge, Tim works tirelessly to position cases to ensure successful outcomes at the trial court and to defend those successes on appeal.

 Education